tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/next-auth.md

 ## Getting Started

-> Note: If you do not have setup self hosting yet, we recommend using the `init backend` command please see the [Getting started doc](/docs/self-hosted/existing-site/) for more information.
+> Note: If you do not have setup self-hosting yet, we recommend using the `init backend` command.
+See the [Getting started doc](/docs/self-hosted/existing-site/) for more information.

 To get started you will need to install the following dependencies: